What Is A Botulinum Injection?

-If the Botox injections are for headaches or migraines, ptosis (droopy eyelids) may develop after the injection.
+If the Botulinum injections are for headaches or migraines, ptosis (droopy eyelids) may develop after the injection.
 Improper placement of the needle may cause the medication to be delivered to surrounding tissues.
 Unwanted side effects that may occur if this happens include excessive tearing, dry eyes, raised eyebrows, or a crooked smile.
 In addition, a rash, welts, or intense itching may occur due to an allergic reaction.

 In rare instances, the medication may even spread to various parts of the body that were not targeted.
 This can cause serious problems such as trouble speaking, breathing, or swallowing, impaired vision, bladder incontinence, and muscle weakness.
 Complications such as these should be immediately reported to a doctor.

 Conditions Related To A Botulinum InjectionBotulinum injections were initially used to treat blepharospasm (uncontrollable blinking), neck spasms (cervical dystonia), and lazy eyes (strabismus).
 After its effectiveness was demonstrated, Botulinum injections became very popular for reducing facial wrinkles and this is still how it is primarily used.

 Nowadays, Botulinum injections are used to treat a number of additional conditions that include:

 - Focal limb dystonia (upper limb spasticity)